TomSpencerLondon/CV/README.md

 #### Committed
 * Homeflow mentor praised my "diligence and perseverence" and code that is always "by the book".
 * Praised for my "superhuman efforts" I am a diligent and conscientious worker and achieved A-C grade results for my Latin GCSE class.

-#### Adaptable
-New environments, new languages, new teams, new challenges.
-I see these as opportunities as opposed to problems.
-In my role as a teacher I worked with a huge diversity of people and settings.
-In my role as a coder I have learnt the importance of silent introspective diligence within a team environment.
-There is always a way to connect.

 ## Experience